r4nol/StreamScouter/README.md

    ```bash
    jupyter notebook
    ```
-### To install app on your phone download this [apk](https://github.com/w1lderr/StreamScouterAndroidApp/blob/master/app-debug.apk)
+### To install app on your phone, download this [apk](https://github.com/w1lderr/StreamScouterAndroidApp/blob/master/app-debug.apk) file.

 ## Usage
 1. Run the cells in the Jupyter Notebook.